Ian Lustick: Early life

-Lustick was born in 1949 in Syracuse, New York.
+Lustick was born to a Jewish family in Syracuse, New York in 1949.
 His father was a pediatrician.
 His grandfather, Alex Lustick, was a farmer.
 Eager to get out of the "rat race" of Syracuse metropolitan life, the family relocated to Watertown in the northern rural area of Jefferson County, New York.
-Lustick likened conditions there to those of a shtetl, and he was occasionally the object of anti-Semitic harassment, though the family had a strong sense of patriotic attachment to the country, typical of Jewish immigrants of European background.
+Lustick likened conditions there to those of an eastern European Jewish shtetl, and he was occasionally the object of antisemitic harassment.
+Nonetheless, his family had a strong sense of patriotic attachment to the United States.

-After graduating from high school, he attended Brandeis University, arriving in 1967 just as a countercultural wave of student activism was sweeping through higher centres of learning.
+After graduating from high school, Lustick attended Brandeis University in Massachusetts, arriving in 1967 just as a countercultural wave of student activism was sweeping through college campuses in the country.
 He completed his Ph.D. at the University of California, Berkeley in 1976.
 His dissertation was Arabs in the Jewish State: a study in the effective control of a minority population, later adapted into a book which was published in 1980.

 Career

 Lustick spent 1979–1980 as an intelligence analyst, specializing in the problems of Israel's occupation of the Palestinian territories, for the Bureau of Intelligence and Research of the Department of State.
 Thereafter, in the summer of 1980, he returned to academia.

 He was appointed assistant professor of government at Dartmouth College in 1976, where he taught for 15 years.
 He then joined the Political Science Department at the University of Pennsylvania, where he held the Richard L. Simon Term Professor in the Social Sciences.
-He then became Chair of the Department and was named the Bess W. Heyman Professor.
-In 2021 he moved to Emeritus status, but continues to teach and conduct research at the University of Pennsylvania.
+He then became chair of the department and was named the Bess W. Heyman Professor.
+In 2021 he moved to emeritus status, but continues to teach and conduct research at the University of Pennsylvania.